sol-editor/sol-editor/README.md

 - Selection of the card color and effect type.
 - Flip toggle for exporting back side of the card.
 - Export to PNG in 300 DPI with a 5mm offset on each side.
+- Polish translation with support for the Polish special characters.

 ## Running locally